 The program guide system also provides the capability of selecting from among several user-defined channel presentation sequences, which are activated using one of the three "check mark" icon keys 48A, 48B or 48C on the remote controller 40 shown in FIG. 4.
-Each of these keys represents a preferred particular list of channels which a particular user selects and which the microcontroller stores in memory as a "Channel Preference" list, as discussed in detail below.
+Each of these keys represents a preferred particular list of channels which a particular user selects and which the microcontroller stores in memory as a 20 "Channel Preference" list, as discussed in detail below.
 To activate one of these preferred channel lists, the user depresses the corresponding check-mark icon key, in which case the microcontroller may display the chosen icon on the screen in the graphic overlays and full screen displays to remind the user that a particular channel preference list is being used by the system.
 Once a preference list is activated, the system will limit the tuning of the television receiver and the display of schedule information only to those channels that are designated in the activated viewer preference list.

 To revise the content and/or sequential order of the channels in the Channel Preference list, the user enters the MENU mode of the programming guide system.
-To enter the MENU mode from the FLIP mode, the user twice depresses FIG. 3.
+To enter the MENU mode from the FLIP mode, the user twice depresses the MODE key 38 when using the remote controller 31 of FIG. 3.
 To enter the MENU mode when using the alternative embodiment of the remote controller 40 of FIG. 4, the user simply depresses the MENU icon key 47B.

-When first entered, the MENU mode has a screen display the Channel Preference list, the user first selects the third horizontal bar 63, which can be titled, for example, "Messages" or "Customer Service," by manipulating the cursor using the down direction arrow key, as shown in FIG. 7.
-The can compare them with the lockout criteria set by the user in 45 screen of FIG. 6A is thereby displayed.
-The user then selects the second icon 161 appearing in that bar, indicated with a check mark, which corresponds to a "Viewer Preference" mode, by highlighting the icon using the direction arrow keys and again depressing the ENTER key.
-This action will cause the microcontroller 16 to display a Viewer Preference submenu such as that shown in FIG. 7.
+When first entered, the MENU mode has a screen display such as shown in FIG. 6.
+To select the submenu for editing ${40}$ the Channel Preference list, the user first selects the third horizontal bar 63, which can be titled, for example, "Messages" or "Customer Service," by manipulating the cursor using the down direction arrow key, as shown in FIG. 7.
+The screen of FIG. 6A is thereby displayed.
+The user then selects ${45}$ the second icon 161 appearing in that bar, indicated with a check mark, which corresponds to a "Viewer Preference" mode, by highlighting the icon using the direction arrow keys and again depressing the ENTER key.
+This action will cause the microcontroller 16 to display a Viewer Preference ${50}$ submenu such as that shown in FIG. 7.
 By selecting the Channel Preference or "Favorite Channel" entry 71, the user enters the Channel Preference submenu, shown in FIG. 8.
-If the user has not already done so, he would then depress the particular check-mark icon key on the remote controller 40 of FIG.4 to create or revise the particular channel preference
+If the user has not already done so, he would then depress the particular check-mark icon key on the remote controller 40 ${55}$ of FIG. 4 to create or revise the particular channel preference list.

-In the Channel Preference menu shown in FIG.8, a list 80 of all channels available on the particular cable system is displayed on the left side of the television receiver screen, labeled "Choices" in FIG. 8, and the viewer's preferred list 81, designated "Selected" in FIG. 8, is displayed on the right side.
-If a particular code, such as an END or "1" symbol appears in the first (uppermost) position 82 of the viewer preference list 81, the system displays information for all channels in numerical order in all modes of operation.
+In the Channel Preference menu shown in FIG. 8, a list 80 of all channels available on the particular cable system is displayed on the left side of the television receiver screen, 60 labeled "Choices" in FIG. 8, and the viewer's preferred list 81, designated "Selected" in FIG. 8, is displayed on the right side.
+If a particular code, such as an END or "-1" symbol appears in the first (uppermost) position 82 of the viewer preference list 81, the system displays information for all 65 channels in numerical order in all modes of operation.
 This is the default mode of the system.